It’s likely you need at least some insurance. Most photographers do.

 Worst-case scenario, you could be liable for the cost of reshooting an unhappy couple’s wedding photos, compensating a client because you accidently wiped their photos or fending off accusations you’ve copied someone else’s work.

-Cover for damaging people and/or their property
+Insurance for damaging people and/or their property

 Shooting on location and taking equipment out and about are both fairly obvious risks to you, but they can spell trouble for others too.